52-1 District Court Judges Face Heat

 Judge Powers 52-District Court

 Fox 2 News Reported, Rob Wolchek did a report on former Judge Dennis N. Powers of the 52-1 District Court.
-The report alleged that Judge Powers was hours late for work and also claimed to be at a conference when he was in fact on vacation.
+The report alleged that Judge Powers was hours late for work due to a conference but the news claimed he was actually on vacation.

 Judge Powers has since been replaced by Judge Davis Law by appointment from Governor Snyder.
 In 2016 Judge David Law was reelected for another six years.